isabelle-prover/isabelle-go-codegen/README.md

 [![DOI](https://zenodo.org/badge/697269869.svg)](https://zenodo.org/badge/latestdoi/697269869)
 [![arXiv](https://img.shields.io/badge/arXiv-2310.02704-b31b1b.svg)](https://arxiv.org/abs/2310.02704)

-This repository contains a standalone Code Generation Target for the Go programming language for use with Isabelle2023.
+This repository contains a standalone code generation target for the Go programming language for use with Isabelle2023.

 To use it, simply import the `Go` session defined herein into your own development,